Broad-billed hummingbird

 The broad-billed hummingbird (Cynanthus latirostris) is a small-sized hummingbird that resides in Mexico and the southwestern United States.
-The bird displays sexual dimorphism, and the juveniles resemble the female adult more than the male adult.
+Males and females have different features (see sexual dimorphism).
+The juveniles resemble the female adult more than the male adult.
 The broad-billed hummingbird is a bright coloured bird with a broad and bright red bill.
 The bird is also known for its other common names – the Colibrí Pico Ancho in Spanish and Colibri circé in French.
-It is a diurnal bird.
+It is more active during the day and less active during the night (see diurnality).